solidboredom/constructive/tutorials/basic-tutorial.md

-# Basic introduction into openscad with the <u>Constructive</u> library for a new openscad user
+# Basic introduction to openscad with the <u>Constructive</u> library for a new openscad user

 --------------------